Santa Muerte

 The Catholic Church does not recognize Santa Muerte, but Mexicans affectionately refer to her as La Flaquita, "the skinny girl."

-Santa Muerte is depicted as a skeleton and has both female and male representations.
-When male, he is frequently represented as the familiar Grim Reaper with a scythe and scales.
+Skeleton 1 Santa Muerte is depicted as a skeleton and has both female and male representations.
+When male, he is frequently represented as the familiar Grim Reaper with a monk's hood and scythe.
 In the male form, he is frequently referred to as La Parka (the Scythe).
 Another name people use for her is La Catrina which is her classic image in the Dia de los Muertos art of Jose Guadalupe Posada which represents her as a skeleton woman, who is gaily dressed up for high society.
 Santa Muerte is also depicted in a long white satin gown and a golden crown.
 (In this form, many devotees view her as the Madonna as a skeleton.)
-These skeleton images are not considered morbid. |
+These skeleton images are not considered morbid.

-| (c) 2007 M Woodling |
+(c) 2007 M Woodling

-used in love spells.
-In art, skeleton brides and grooms are depicted dancing,
+The controversial saint is sometimes associated with marital fidelity, and is often used in love spells.
+In art, skeleton brides and grooms are depicted dancing, indicating a joyous life together and love until death.

-indicating a joyous life together and love until death.
 Traditional offerings to Santa Muerte include roses and tequila.
 Around Los Dias de los Muertos (Days of the Dead) public shrines to her are adorned with red roses and bottles of tequila, and candles are burnt in her honor.
-One source indicates that the cult of Santa Muerte largely originated in the 1960's as part of certain magical practices.
-Others trace this personification of death as developing during the medieval carnivals in European Catholic countries. |

-| (c) 2007 M Woodling |
+(c) 2007 M Woodling

 Others, however, claim Santa Muerte's roots can be found in pre-Christian beliefs of Aztec Indians who worshipped Mictecacihuatl, the Goddess of Death, and her husband, Mictlantecuhtli, the God of Death.